- General Information

 Question: What is Stanford University's role in edTPA?

+edTPA development was led by Stanford University and the Stanford Center for Assessment, Learning and Equity.
 Stanford University is the author and exclusive owner of edTPA and responsible for ongoing development of the assessment, and implementation support resources for participating states and institutions of higher education.
 Stanford University is also responsible for the design and development of the online scoring training, including selecting and coding subject-specific benchmarks and other training materials.

 Question: Will the Pearson platform replace other electronic portfolio vendors for edTPA?